DataDog/integrations-core/gitlab_runner/README.md

 See [metadata.csv][4] for a list of metrics provided by this integration.

 ### Events
-The Gitlab Runner check does not include any event at this time.
+The Gitlab Runner check does not include any events at this time.

 ### Service Checks
 The Gitlab Runner check currently provides a service check to ensure that the Runner can talk to the Gitlab master and another one to ensure that the